sunfounder/pironman5-mini/docs/source/set_up/set_up_rpi_os.rst

 Configuring Shutdown to Deactivate GPIO Power
 ------------------------------------------------------------
-To prevent the OLED screen and RGB fans, powered by the Raspberry Pi GPIO, from remaining active post-shutdown, it's essential to configure the Raspberry Pi for GPIO power deactivation.
+To prevent the RGB fans, powered by the Raspberry Pi GPIO, from remaining active post-shutdown, it's essential to configure the Raspberry Pi for GPIO power deactivation.

 #.
 Manually edit the ``EEPROM`` configuration file with this command: